Nkaka23dev/dotnet-apps/README.md

 Use IList<T> if you need indexing like [i]

-Use List<T> only if you're creating/modifying a list
+Use List<T> only if you're creating/modifying a list➜ "WebApplication.CreateBuilder(args) is a built-in method from ASP.NET Core that gives us a pre-configured builder for web apps.
+The builder object lets us add services (like databases, authentication, etc.) using its Services collection.
+The args parameter lets us pass in configuration (like environment or settings) when the app is launched.
+Once we’ve added everything we need, we call Build() to create the actual app, and then Run() to start it and begin handling requests."